-Hepatofugal or non-forward portal flow (NFPF) is an abnormal flow pattern where the portal venous flow is from the periphery of the liver towards the porta and backwards along the portal vein.
+Hepatofugal or non-forward portal flow (NFPF) is an abnormal flow pattern in which the portal venous flow is from the periphery of the liver towards the porta and backwards along the portal vein.
 This phenomenon is not uncommon in patients with liver disease 3.

 It is the opposite of hepatopetal.

 Hepatofugal flow can be demonstrated on angiography, Doppler ultrasonography, magnetic resonance imaging, and/or CT.
 Doppler ultrasound however tends to be the best modality at quantifying this abnormality.

 cirrhosis with portal hypertension

 - considered the most common cause of hepatofugal flow in the portal venous system 3